CPNV-ES-BI/BI_PYTHON_AZURE/README.md

 ### Pipeline

-During push and pull requests, a pipeline has been set up via GitHub actions.
+During push and pull requests, a pipeline CI has been set up via GitHub actions.
 It is only when the tests passed with success that these operations are possible.

 Please refer to [pipeline wiki documentation](https://github.com/CPNV-ES-BI/BI_PYTHON_AZURE/wiki/5-Pipeline)